 Hero subscribers may request Character scenes!
 And we endeavor to publish as many requested Character scenes as possible.
 However, our editors reserve the right to prioritize requests based on factors including, but not limited to, redundancy, copyright, and taste.

 Check out Character Request.

 You can click those!
 And, you can find them all here.
-They display other scenes that may be found nearby.
-For example, if you’re on the Farmer’s Field scene and you click on the little “Farm” tag, it will display a number of other farm-related scenes, including Well, Road through Farmland, and Ruined Windmill.
+They display other scenes that are related or may be found nearby.
+For example, if you’re on the Farmer’s Field scene and you click on the little FARM tag, it will display a number of other farm-related scenes, including Well, Road through Farmland, and Ruined Windmill.
 Monsters may also be displayed.
 For example, near the Coastal Cliffs scene are Merfolk, Dragon Turtle, and many other monsters that may be found near the coast (as well as a Natural Arch, Salt Marsh, and many other coastal sites).